kernelwernel/VMAware/docs/documentation.md

 int main() {
     /**
      * The basic way to detect a VM where the default checks will
      * be performed.
-This is the recommended usage of the library.
+This is the recommended usage of the lib.
      */
     bool is_vm = VM::detect();